-When you visit the National Park, remember it is your responsibility to follow the new guidance on staying safe outside your home
+When out and about in Exmoor National Park, remember it's your responsibility to follow the latest Government guidance on coronavirus.

-If you choose to visit us in the weeks and months ahead, we want to make you aware of the measures we have put in place for everyone’s safety.
-And in return we ask that you follow a few basic rules for your own wellbeing and that of the communities and wildlife that call the National Park home.
+We want to make everyone aware of the measures we have put in place for your safety.
+And in return we ask that you take care to follow the Countryside Code plus a few basic rules for your own wellbeing and that of the communities and wildlife that live here.

-By working together we can all do our bit to keep each other safe and control the spread of Covid-19.
+By working together we can all do our bit to ensure everyone can enjoy this special place safely.